ankitskvmdam/clean-jsdoc-theme/CONTRIBUTING.md

 - Becoming a maintainer

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+Feel free to contact at hello@ankdev.me if that's a concern.

 ## Creating issues
 Please go through [bug_report](https://github.com/ankitskvmdam/clean-jsdoc-theme/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) and [feature_request](https://github.com/ankitskvmdam/clean-jsdoc-theme/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) guide for information